fmaguire/mag_sim_paper/manuscript.md

 Specifically, greater than 90% of _Streptomyces parvulus_ (minimum 91.8%) and _Clostridium baratii_ (minimum 96.4%) chromosomes are represented in individual bins across all methods.
 However, no other genomes were consistently recovered at >30% chromosomal coverage across methods.
 The three _Streptococcus_ genomes were particularly problematic with the best recovery for each ranging from 1.7% to 47.49%.
-Contrary to what might be expected, the number of close relatives to a given genome in the metagenome did not clearly affect the MAG coverage (Fig. @fig:coverphylo).
+Contrary to what might be expected, the number of close relatives to a given genome in the metagenome did not clearly affect the MAG coverage (Fig. [S1](#fig:coverphylo)).

 ![Top genome coverage for input genomes across MAG binners.
 Each dot represents the coverage of a specified genome when it comprised the plurality of the sequences in a bin.
 The binning tool is indicated by the colour of the dot as per the legend.
 Genomes such as _Clostridium baratti_ were accurately recovered across all binner-assembler combinations whereas genomes such as _Streptococcus macedonicus_ were systematically poorly recovered.](images/top_hits_per_bin.png){#fig:speciescov}